westc/prismize/README.md

 `data-placement` | String | Indicates where to place the prismized syntax highlighted block.
 Defaults to `"replace"`.
 Valid values are as follows:<ul><li>`"start"` - Inserts as the first element of this `<pre>` tag.</li><li>`"end"` - Inserts as the last element of this `<pre>` tag.</li><li>`"before"` - Inserts as an element directly before this `<pre>` tag.</li><li>`"after"` - Inserts as an element directly after this `<pre>` tag.</li><li>`"replace"` - Replaces this `<pre>` tag.</li></ul>
 `data-preview-colors` | Boolean | Indicates whether to use the [inline-color plugin](https://prismjs.com/plugins/inline-color/).
 `data-prismize` | String | Used to indicate the language to be used to highlight the syntax.
+`data-remove-margins` | Boolean | Indicates whether or not to remove the margins that are ordinarily found before and/or after the main `<pre>` tag within the prismized content.
 `data-resize-rate` | Integer | Indicates how often (in milliseconds) to try to resize the containing element (IFRAME) based on the rendered syntax highlighted code's height.
 `data-show-language` | Boolean \| String | If this is a boolean it indicates whether to use the [show-language plugin](https://prismjs.com/plugins/show-language/).
 If this is a string the [show-language plugin](https://prismjs.com/plugins/show-language/) will be used and the specified string will display as the language for this code block.
 `data-tab-size` | Integer | Indicates how many spaces a tab character should resolve to.